jasonh4882/musicalWordFrame/README.md

 1. Click the **Verify** checkmark button located under **File**.
  If there are no errors and the sketch successfully verifies, click the **Upload** button.
-1. Open the serial monitor located in either the **Tools** navigation menu or by clicking the **Serial Monitor** magifying glass button in the far left
+1. Open the serial monitor located in either the **Tools** navigation menu or by clicking the **Serial Monitor** magnifying glass button in the far left

 ## Imagery